Whataburger Avocado Bacon Burger

 20%

-The summary of calories by macronutrient is a rounded estimate based on the nutrition facts provided by Whataburger fast food restaurant.
+Calories by macronutrient are rounded estimates based on nutrition facts information provided by Whataburger fast food restaurant.
 Calories may vary by location or as a result of how the sandwich is prepared.

 Burger with avocado and cheese on Texas Toast.